 These courses continue earlier study with an increasing emphasis on speaking and writing.
 Students will review all previously studied concepts and be introduced to more advanced grammatical points.
 Culture is integrated throughout the curriculum.
-CDs, DVDs, online resources, workbooks, and supplementary materials are essential parts of these classes.
+Online resources and supplementary materials are essential parts of these classes.
+Prerequisite: Level 2, C- or better.

-4513 Spanish 3, Honors
+4213 French 3, Honors 4513 Spanish 3, Honors

-Spanish 3, Honors is a rigorous course designed to accelerate the student's proficiency and achievement in the skills of listening, speaking, reading, and writing.
+This is a rigorous course designed to accelerate the student's proficiency and achievement in the skills of listening, speaking, reading, and writing.
+In-depth writing, advanced reading, speaking and listening will prepare students for the AP course.
 Reading will include literary works by well-known authors with literary analysis.
-Students will review all previously studied grammatical concepts and will study more advanced structures and their applications.
-A thematic based text is used as a primary resource.

-The students recommended for this course should strongly consider taking Spanish 4, Honors, followed by AP Spanish Language.
+Detailed grammatical concepts, an increased amount of detailed vocabulary and the use of the AP rubrics will be key components of the course.
+The students recommended for this course should strongly consider taking level 4, Honors, followed by AP Language.